tldr-pages/tldr/pages/linux/pridecat.md

 `pridecat {{file}} --lesbian --bi`

-- Output file with the background colors changed:
+- Print contents of a file with the background colors changed:

 `pridecat {{file}} -b`